 Once you’re done, head back to town and get dinner at Blue Rice Restaurant.
 Located right across the river with a stunning view, this Thai fusion restaurant will wow even the snobbiest foodie.

-Where to stay:
+Where to stay in Kanchanaburi:

 For the more adventurous, spend the night in one of the budget bungalows which sit on the walkway over the water.
-They are very simple, with bucket toilets, a fan, and cold showers, but you can’t beat the price of 200 baht ($6 USD).
-More plush rooms are available for a bit higher price.
+They are very simple, with bucket toilets, a fan, and cold showers, but you can’t beat the price of 300 baht ($9 USD).
+More plush rooms with A/C are available for a bit higher price.

 Day 4: ElephantsWorld

 It seems that most people don’t leave Thailand without seeing elephants, and it’s no wonder why.
-There are countless agencies that sell packages promising an unforgettable experience with these gentle giants, but beware!
+There are countless agencies that sell packages promising an unforgettable experience with these gentle giants.
+But beware!
 Many excursions that involve elephants in Thailand treat the animals incredibly cruelly.

 ElephantsWorld Sanctuary is an exception.
 With the company motto of “They used to work for us, and now we work for them”, ElephantsWorld is a retirement community of sorts.
 Most of the elephants there are rescued from the trekking industry, and some even carry the scars of their past work.

 Sidenote: Do some of your own research on the subject, and learn more about the benefits of visiting an elephant sanctuary instead of participating in a trek.
 If you are in the north of the country, Elephant Nature Park located near Chiang Mai also has a great reputation.

-Day 5: Taxi – Fly – Van – Boat to Railay Beach
+Day 5: Travel to Railay Beach

 This will be one of your longest travel days, but you won’t be disappointed with the destination (and if you get started as early as we did, you’ll be lying on the beach by noon!).